 I believe fully in the NHS and its values, and I would like to assure you that the Government is committed to a tax-funded NHS, free at the point of use, wherever and whenever you need it.

 I am proud that this Government is providing historic investment in health and our NHS, and is committed to funding our health and public services properly.
-Following the 2021 Spending Review, NHS England’s day-to-day budget is set to grow by 3.8 per cent on average up to 2024/25, supporting the NHS to tackle the elective backlog, deliver its Long-Term Plan and ensure it has the resources needed to fight COVID-19.
-Spending on health services will increase from £133 billion at the start of this Parliament, to over £177 billion by the end: an increase of over £44 billion.
+The NHS is being supported to tackle the elective backlog, deliver its Long Term Plan and ensure it has the resources needed to recover from the impact of Covid-19.
 Despite difficult financial circumstances, NHS investment has increased every year since 2010.

-Locally, the Government has committed to providing a new hospital in Preston, be that either a rebuilding of existing facilities or their replacement with a hospital on a new site.
+Locally, the Government remained committed to providing a new hospital in Preston, be that either a rebuilding of existing facilities or their replacement with a hospital on a new site.

 The Chancellor made a number of spending commitments at the Autumn Statement, making available £8 billion of funding for the NHS and adult social care in England in 2024-25.
 As part of this, the Government is investing an additional £3.3 billion in 2023-24 and 2024-25 to support the NHS in England.
 This will enable rapid action to improve emergency, elective and primary care performance.
 This will happen alongside the introduction of reforms to support the workforce and improve performance across the health system over the longer term.